pterodactyl/documentation/community/customization/wings.md

 You need to have an up-to-date version of the Go tools installed.
 See the [official instructions](https://golang.org/doc/install) for help with setting those up.

 ### Building
-Run the following command in your code directory
+Running the following command in your local clone of the repository to compile wings into a binary.
 ```bash
 go build
 ```